awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 You can change a standard parameter to an advanced parameter at any time, but you can’t revert an advanced parameter to a standard parameter\.
 Reverting an advanced parameter to a standard parameter would result in data loss because the system would truncate the size of the parameter from 8 KB to 4 KB\.
 Reverting would also remove any policies attached to the parameter\.
 Also, advanced parameters use a different form of encryption than standard parameters\.
 For more information, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html) in the *AWS Key Management Service Developer Guide*\.

-If you no longer need an advanced parameter, or if you no longer want to incur charges for an advanced parameter, you must delete it and recreate it as a new standard parameter\.
+If you no longer need an advanced parameter, or if you no longer want to incur charges for an advanced parameter, delete it and recreate it as a new standard parameter\.

 The following table describes the differences between the tiers\.